-CHILDREN’S DIVISION CLASSES Click Here for 2018 Fall Schedule
+CHILDREN’S DIVISION CLASSES Click Here for Spring 2019 Schedule

 Pre-Primary Classes are for youngsters three and four years old.
 They meet once a week for 45 minutes.
 Students are introduced to learning skills such as listening and following directions in the dance class context.
 Development of coordination and large motor skills, spatial awareness, musicality, expressiveness, learning to work with others, and taking turns are all part of our early childhood curriculum, explored through dance.

 Primary Classes are for children five to seven years of age.
 They meet once a week, for 45 minutes (Primary A) or for one hour (Primary B & C).
 We continue to develop the concepts introduced in the Pre-Primary levels, and begin introducing the French ballet vocabulary, along with the elementary positions, steps, and concepts that are the foundation for ballet technique.
 These levels are eligible to participate in the American Ballet Theatre® National Training Curriculum Examinations each spring.